itsraval/XSS-Security/README.md

 This project

-Trenode.js is a project I'm working on to give me and my friend an easy way to check italian trains schedule and real time train tracking through Trenitalia API.
-This is my first Javascript/Node project so I'm sure there is a lot of spaghetti code.
-Feel free to contribute!
-Here is the work-in-progress website:

 # Features
 * Search for and scan a website to check if it contains XSS vulnerability
 * Support input text or input file (.txt only)